Applying to Instrumental Access:

 It depends on the item.
 We pass on to you anything that the donor provides to us in terms of accessories, software, spare parts, etc.

-Software in particular is often difficult for our donors to transfer, either because the licenses are non-transferrable or for information security reasons or both.
+In particular, software is often difficult for our donors to transfer, either because the licenses are non-transferrable or for information security reasons or both.
+New software licenses can be very costly to purchase from manufacturers.

 The details about what is and isn’t available with each item will be available to you during equipment selection so that you can take these issues into consideration.